lucasxu777/Wavelet-Transform-Enhanced-Facial-Emotional-VLM/readme.md

 As described, the labels are done repeatedly by 12 expert annotators, so they are reasonably to be considered as reliable annotations for training purposes.
 Also it contains lots of variety on video types.

+I plan to pre-process frames into frames of 224 x 224 resolution.
+I plan to use 30% (~5k) of the full dataset here due to technlogy limitation and follow a 80-10-10 train/test/val pattern for performance evaluation.

+So in total I will use about 15k data for the pre-training process and then test and validate on the rest 20% seperately.